SHARE

 Watch the sunset or sunrise.

 Enjoy the sunset or sunrise from one of the bridges on the Seine.
-In the Summer, you can bring a bottle of rosƩ and watch from the Seine with the rest of the Parisians.
-You can see this post for ideas on where to watch the sunset in Paris.
+In the summer, you can bring a bottle of rosƩ and watch from the Seine with the rest of the Parisians.

 Leave the Activewear at Home/ Dress Like a Local